 Institutions can administer the RISC at two timepoints during the academic year: late fall (October and November) and late spring (March and April).
-We are currently taking registrations for fall administration.
+The registration form is located at the bottom of this page.

 Administering on your campus